Have you been charged with Battery in Miami?

 - Up to $10,000 in fines.

-When it comes to defending battery charges there are a couple of defense strategies that a battery attorney may use.
+When it comes to defending battery charges there are a couple of defense strategies that a battery lawyer may use.
 They are as followed:

-- Battery charges may be dropped if a defense attorney can prove that their client was acting in self-defense.
+- Battery charges may be dropped if a battery lawyer can prove that their client was acting in self-defense.
 Of course the means of self-defense has to be in the form of non-deadly force.

 - If there was consensual contact between the defendant and the alleged victim.
 This means that both the defendant and the alleged victim knowingly and willingly participated in an activity or event where they knew getting hurt was a possibility.

 What’s the difference between simple and aggravated battery?